 By the end of FR 126, most students should be able to use spoken French to describe familiar people, places and objects, use French in travel situations, write a cohesive paragraph in French, understand spoken French used for classroom purposes as well as simple conversations and messages on audio and video recordings, and read short literary and cultural texts.
 Please make sure to talk to me, should you find that this class is far too easy for you, so that I may move you up a level.

 This course will be conducted entirely and exclusively in French, and you will be expected to speak French at all times during class.
-If you are confused and lost, we encourage you to ask questions in French, using simple phrases and questions, such as: “Excusez-moi, je ne comprends pas”; “Pourriez-vous répéter s’il vous plaît”, “Comment dit-on….?”, “Est-ce que vous pouvez expliquer….”.
+If you are confused and lost, I encourage you to ask questions in French, using simple phrases and questions, such as: “Excusez-moi, je ne comprends pas”; “Pourriez-vous répéter s’il vous plaît”, “Comment dit-on….?”, “Est-ce que vous pouvez expliquer….”.
 Don’t be afraid to speak up in class!!!
 Don’t expect to understand absolutely everything you hear from the outset; pay close attention, get the gist of what is going on, ask for clarifications and in little time you will be following easily.
-You may always ask your instructor questions in English outside of class or during office hours.

 Text and Methodology for FR126: